 If you haven’t covered all the issues – or if you leave financial claims outstanding – there can be problems later.
 This can disrupt your lives years after the divorce or dissolution was finalised.

-The law is different.
-You can’t make a claim for financial provision after you’ve divorced.
+In Scotland, you can’t make a claim for financial provision after you’ve divorced or dissolved your civil partnership.

-It’s important to get advice from a family law specialist at the start to make sure you don’t lose this right.
+You should get advice from a family law specialist at the start to make sure you don’t lose the right to claim.

 How long does it take?

-A financial settlement could be agreed within months.
-This depends on how complicated your financial situation is, and what process you use to sort it out.
+In Scotland, it can be quicker, especially if a separate financial settlement can be agreed in advance.
+But this depends on how complicated your financial situation is, and what process you use to sort it out.

 It might take anything from nine months to two years to sort out the finances if you and your ex-partner can’t agree.